pereznetworks/A-Course-Rating-API/README.md

       use mydbname
       db.dropDatabase()

-  then I followed steps below...

 process as documented on https://mongoosejs.com/docs/models.html :

 *this second set of steps...

  was the only I could get data into the document/collections

  I created from the models I declared

  and then return data using routes I setup*

     1: create a mongo connection using - mydbname

     2: create schema and declare models

     3: create documents from the models

     4: seed data using ....

       the insertMany method on the document/collection

       I wrote a module for this in seed-data/insertData.js

       which exports initUsers, initCourses, initReviews methods

       these are run by index.js when the express server starts

       one each of the user, course, review documents/collections

       if no results returned from a find({})

       then an insertMany is performed

     5: then with routes set

       can run queries on these documents/collections

       which Returns json data as expected

 *it seems that even though, per the project instructions...

   I run the mongo-import cmds,

   and am connecting to the course-api db,

   I am actually not able to access that data,

   other than through mongo shell directly

   maybe it's necessary to break from mongoose.js

   and use some mongod methods

   and syntax to get this working from mongoimport

   but for now, I am using pure mongoose.js*